Liverpool midfielder Woodburn joins Hearts on season-long loan

 What has been said?

 “I’m really pleased that we’ve got this one over the line.
-Ben is a top class player with Premier League and international experience and he was really eager to join us," Neilson told Hearts' website.
+Ben is a top class player with Premier League and international experience and he was really eager to join us.

 “He’s an exciting player, one who I think will fit really well into our style of play.
 He’s quick, direct and can bring us different options in the final third.